-Push in the choke control as soon as the engine fires and keep pulling until the engine starts.
+Push in the choke control as soon as the engine fires which can be heard through a "puff" sound.
+Keep on pulling the cord powerfully until the engine starts.
 When the engine starts, quickly apply full throttle; the throttle start lock will automatically disengage.

 IMPORTANT!
 As the chain brake is still engaged the speed of the engine must be set to idling as soon as possible, this is achieved by quickly disengaging the throttle lock.
-This prevents unnecessary wear to the clutch. clutch drum and brake band.
+This prevents unnecessary wear to the clutch, clutch drum and brake band.